-This is one question which haunts startups in the initial stages.
+This is one question that haunts startups in the initial stages.
 How much equity should they dilute early on?
 Should they delay raising funding in wait for a better valuation?
 How should they decide who is the right investor and advisor?
 How early on should they set up a properly functioning board?

 Pankaj revealed that PeopleStrong has raised money about 11 times, raising a total of Rs400 Cr over the last 12 years.
 While some hailed the move, many questioned him as to why did he have to raise money every year?